bscan/PerlNavigator/README.md

 ### Perl paths
+If you have a nonstandard install of Perl, please set the setting `perlnavigator.perlPath`.
+The subfolder ./lib will be added to your path automatically.
-If you have a nonstandard install of Perl, please set the setting `perlnavigator.perlPath` You can also add additional include paths that will be added to the perl search path (@INC) via `perlnavigator.includePaths`
+You can also add additional include paths that will be added to the perl search path (@INC) via `perlnavigator.includePaths`.
+You can use $workspaceFolder in includePaths which will be replaced by the full folder path.
+If you have a multi-root workspace, each folder will be added to the path.

 ### Perl Critic Customization